 Today, Compassion is boosting its efforts to improve the lives of the trillions of fish killed annually for human consumption, by launching phase two of its #RethinkFish campaign.

 The first phase of the campaign was launched at the end of 2018, and focused on raising awareness about the sentience of fish – the fact that they can feel pain, stress, and fear, as well as experience positive emotions, social bonds, and advanced intelligence.

-The next phase of the campaign launched today (13 July) urges the five major global fish certification schemes, including the Marine Stewardship Council (MSC), Aquaculture Stewardship Council (ASC), GlobalG.A.P., Friends of the Sea (FoS) and Best Aquaculture Practice (BAP), to set minimum standards for welfare against each of the following criteria:
+The next phase of the campaign launched today (13 July) urges the five major global fish certification schemes, including the Marine Stewardship Council (MSC), Aquaculture Stewardship Council (ASC), GlobalG.A.P., Friend of the Sea (FoS) and Best Aquaculture Practices (BAP), to ensure adequate standards for good fish welfare against each of the following criteria:

 - Stocking density and overcrowding

 - Limiting time without feed

 - Prohibiting harm to wild predators

 - Reducing demand of wild-caught fish for farmed fish feed